 The subject of planning runs through much of what the Community Council does – from providing input to strategic plans and reviews, through reviewing individual planning applications for our area, to thinking about what the community needs to make it a pleasant and enjoyable place to live.
 This section will address the formal elements of planning – the regional strategic plan, the local development plan and local planning applications.

 Different bodies have a role in the planning system.
 At a national level, the Scottish Government develops legislation, national policy and advice on planning.
 Ministers develop the National Planning Framework, approve strategic development plans and make decisions on certain types of planning applications and appeals.
 However, how the planning system is run is mainly the responsibility of local planning authorities.
-Their main roles include: preparing development plans, master plans and development briefs; processing and deciding on applications for planning permission; acting as the local review body in certain cases; and taking enforcement action if planning requirements are not kept to.
+Their main roles include: preparing development plans, master plans and development briefs; processing and deciding on applications for planning permission; acting as the local review body in certain cases; and taking enforcement action if planning requirements are not adhered to.

 Community Councils have a formal role, too.
 At each development plan stage they will be told that the relevant documents have been prepared, where they can see them and, in Aberdeen at least, will be consulted on the content; Community Councils should be consulted by developers on certain applications for major and national developments and by the local authority when planning applications are submitted.